Bhavdeep-Sai/Ecommerce-Follow-Along./README.md

 - **Submit Button**: A button for users to submit their login credentials.
 - **Error Handling**: Basic error handling to inform users of any issues with their input.

+## Milestone 3: Backend Added

+In this milestone, we have successfully added the backend for our e-commerce application.
+This includes the following key features:

+### Key Features:
+- **API Endpoints**: Implemented several API endpoints for handling user authentication, product management, and order processing.
+- **Database Integration**: Integrated MongoDB to store and retrieve data, ensuring a seamless connection between the frontend and backend.
+- **Authentication**: Added user authentication using JWT (JSON Web Tokens) to secure user data and restrict access to certain endpoints.
+- **Error Handling**: Implemented comprehensive error handling to provide informative responses and ensure a smooth user experience.
+- **Middleware**: Used middleware to handle tasks such as logging, parsing request bodies, and managing CORS (Cross-Origin Resource Sharing).

+This milestone lays the foundation for the backend of our e-commerce application, providing essential functionality to support user interactions and data management.
+We will continue to build on this foundation in upcoming milestones to enhance the features and improve the user experience.